Ahmad-sheikh1/First-typescript-Project/README.md

-This is my first project developed in TypeScript, where I utilized Material-UI to craft the user interface.
+This is my first project developed in TypeScript, where I utilized css to craft the user interface.
 I integrated a search functionality within the application for enhanced user experience.

 Project Link :    https://jazzy-khapse-3752a0.netlify.app/